 REP Sabre Barbell Highlights

 Whether you’re looking to spend your workout squatting, benching, or deadlifting, the Sabre Barbell has you covered.
-It’s able to withstand the beating that barbells often take when weightlifting while also offering a max weight capacity of 1,000 pounds, making it a solid choice for both beginner and expert lifters.
-This barbell also comes in two different weights — 15 kilograms which is 33 pounds, and 20 kilograms which is 45 pounds — and you can choose between a regular or black zinc finish.
+It’s able to withstand the beating that barbells often take while weightlifting while also offering a max weight capacity of 1,000 pounds, making it a solid choice for both beginner and expert lifters.
+This barbell is available in both 15 and 20 kilograms.
+While the 15-kilogram bar only comes in a bright zinc finish with no center knurling, the 20-kilogram option is available in black zinc with an optional center knurling.

-When choosing your barbell, you have the option of including a center knurl on the 20 kilogram bar.
-This is helpful for back squats as it creates a grip to stay in place on your back.
+The optional center knurl may provide extra traction when squatting for those who regularly perform that exercise.
 However, if you are cross-training or performing Olympic lifts like power cleaning, you may want to leave out the center knurling as it could irritate your chest.
 The knurling overall is more on the moderate side, which is easier on your hands, and is a good option for those who don’t already have calluses built up.

-The sleeves on this barbell are smooth, which may cause weight plates to slide more than you wish, but it also may lead to less noise when loading and unloading plates.
-This barbell also features a zinc finish, which may not offer as much protection as a fully stainless steel bar against rust if stored in a humid environment.
+The sleeves on this barbell are smooth, which may cause weight plates to slide more than you wish, but it may also cause less noise when loading and unloading plates.
+The zinc finish on this bar won’t offer as much corrosion resistance as a fully stainless steel bar, but if you’re storing your gear in a climate-controlled environment, your bar will likely be just fine.

 Who Should Buy the REP Sabre Barbell

-- Anyone looking for a versatile barbell to add to their home gym — the Sabre is able to hold heavy weight and withstand the tough blows that can occur while lifting.
+- Anyone looking for a versatile barbell to add to their home gym — the Sabre is able to hold heavy weight (up to 1,000 pounds) and withstand the tough blows that can occur while lifting.

 Who Shouldn’t Buy the REP Sabre Barbell